Are videos effective marketing?

-Video content is a useful tool when it comes to helping potential buyers learn about a product.
-In fact, according to Wyzowl, 94 percent of marketers say that the use of video content has helped increase users' understanding of a product or service.
-Videos can earn you a lot of money.
-Adding a product video to your landing page can increase conversions by 80%.
+Video content is a powerful tool when it comes to helping potential buyers understand a product or service.
+According to Wyzowl, 94% of marketers report that video content has helped increase users' understanding of their offerings.
+Not only that, but adding a product video to your landing page can increase conversions by up to 80%.

 Flora Ballengee